BlazingBeskar/OBS-Source-Slideshow/README.md

-# OBS-Source-Slideshow
-An OBS Script to toggle sources in a scene like a slideshow

-# OBS Lua Script: Source Slideshow Toggle
+# OBS Lua Script: Source Toggle Slideshow

 This script for OBS Studio toggles sources in a specified scene, simulating a slideshow effect.
 Each source is displayed for a configurable duration, followed by a brief off-duration before the next source appears.